idahatiu/idahatiu.github.io/README.md

 Additional sample posts are available under [posts archive][year-archive] on the demo site.
 Source files for these (and the entire demo site) can be found in [`/docs`](docs).

+## Keep in mind

+When you copy this site and use it for your own collections, you'll be combining our technical expertise--the templates that help put images in the right place and set up headlines--with your photos and stories.

+We'll occasionally make updates to what's called the *main branch* of the [community-archive-jekyll](https://github.com/kalanicraig/community-archive-jekyll) theme.
+When we make those, our goal is to:
+- make those changes as infrequently as possible, so that you don't have to worry about checking your site all the time.
+- limit the types of changes we make to major errors, so that when we do make changes, it won't break your site.

+Using the "Fork" option in the top right-hand corner of this page will
+- help us keep track of who's using our theme so that we can predict what's likely to change.
+- help keep you conected to the version of the site that was current when you started your community archive.

+Rather than making major changes to the main branch of this theme, we'll add new features in release versions.
+If you want to update from the version that was current when you started your archive, you can change the "@XXXXXXXX" in the line of your `_config.yml` file to match the version with the features you like listed below:

+- [`@0.1.0`](https://github.com/kalanicraig/community-archive-jekyll/releases/tag/0.1.0) (31 May 2022): The first release with individual items listed on a collection page and items sorted by group on the stories page.

 ## Credits

 ### Partners